Skip to main content

 Income and Property Price Caps

-When researching what you need to qualify for a USDA financing, you should know that there is also a cap for maximum property price for USDA loans that is determined by county.
+When researching what you need to qualify for USDA financing, you should know that there is also a cap for maximum property price for USDA loans that is determined by county.
 In most counties around the country, the cap is $398,600.
 You can search for loan limits in a specific county using the USDA's map.

 Non-Compliance with Safety and Sanitation Standards

 As shared above, a structural issue isn't the only finding that can get a USDA loan denied.
-Anything that would make a property unsafe can be cause for rejection.
+Anything that would make a property unsafe can be a cause for rejection.
 This often includes the presence of banned lead products, peeling paint, mold, or termite infestations.
 Other hazards that can get a mortgage denied include missing railings, visibly deteriorating porches and decks, missing siding, exposed wiring, uncovered outlets and light switches, and inaccessible crawl spaces.
 On the sanitation side, a mortgage for a home with a nonfunctional plumbing or septic system can also be denied.

 Ineligible Property Types